A Rotherham man narrowly escaped prison today after being cleared of assaulting two police officers.

 The officers grabbed Fitzmaurice and pinned him down to the floor, with one officer clamping down on his right leg.

-Fitzmaurice then screamed in pain, “Get off my skin grafts!” and attempted to fight his way out from under the officers.
+Fitzmaurice then shouted: “Get off my skin grafts!” and attempted to fight his way out from under the officers.

 The officers claim Fitzmaurice then hit back at them, flailing wildly and impulsively.